 Who: Madonna Rehabilitation Hospital is recognized by the rehabilitation industry as one of the most innovative, comprehensive facilities in the nation for brain injury, spinal cord injury, stroke and pediatric rehabilitation programs.
-In the past five years, Madonna has admitted patients from 45 patients and every county in Nebraska.
+In the past five years, Madonna has admitted patients from 45 states and every county in Nebraska.
 It has the support of trauma centers throughout the region.
 Madonna is advancing the field of rehabilitation through new research and technology developed by its Research Institute.

 How: To meet the vision for a world-class rehabilitation hospital in Omaha, Madonna is proposing a 110-bed, state-of-the-art facility with all levels of care under a single roof: long term care hospital, acute rehabilitation, pediatric rehabilitation.